 The Vintage Filigree Diamond Ring Buying Guide:

-As a matter of fact, can be a real challenge to find a vintage filigree diamond engagement ring that is in good condition.
+It can be a real challenge to find a vintage filigree diamond engagement ring that is in good condition.
 Consequently, one of the problems with buying anything used is that you never really know what you're getting.

 In fact, it's quite common to find chips around the girdle edge of the center stone.
 Plus, it seems like the diamond grading reports are always severely out of date or non-existent.